Breast cancer fundraising walk

 Vos and Bruno were among the speakers at the Central Minnesota Making Strides Against Breast Cancer kick-off breakfast Aug.
 13 at the St. Cloud Holiday Inn.

-The annual walk to raise funds for breast cancer programs and research is Oct.
+Vos is the featured survivor at the annual walk to raise funds for breast cancer programs and research is Oct.
 18 at St. Cloud State.
 Registration is 7:30 a.m. in the field house at Halenbeck Hall.
 The walk begins at 9 a.m.
+Participants can shoose between one- and three-mile routes.

 - Start a team, join a team or walk as an individual